hackclub/hackclub/workshops/collaborative_sketch/README.md

 });
 ```

 Congratulations!
-Your collaborativeorative drawing app is now complete.
+Your collaborative drawing app is now complete.

 ## Part IV: Publishing and Sharing